-While no one property makes up more than 2.5% of MPW's total assets, certain partners do make up a significant amount of revenue, such as Steward Healthcare which makes up 19.2% of gross assets.
-Healthcare margins tend to be thin, which during times of high inflation like presently, can be detrimental for the operator given the inflation escalators in many of the rental agreements.
+While no one property makes up more than 2.5% of MPW's total assets, certain partners do make up a significant amount of revenue, such as Steward Healthcare which makes up 27.8% of quarterly revenues.
+During COVID-19 Steward Healthcare had difficulties adapting, and as a result their results suffered.
+Steward's leases are backed up by a private equity sponsor, and has shown a significant decrease in expenses while also increasing patient volume which greatly has improved profitability.
+Healthcare margins tend to be thin, which during times of high inflation, can be detrimental for the operator given the inflation escalators in many of the rental agreements.